infinitydotxyz/functions/src/aggregate-curation-ledger/README.md

 - [ ] Aggregate blocks to calculate total rewards over the full curation period
 - [ ] How do we query for rewards by user?
 - [ ] backfill sales
+- [ ] how do we handle the case where a user should be removed from `curationPeriodUserRewards` or `curationBlockUserRewards`?